Uppercut Start a partner program

 Non technical users particularly struggle with the learning curve.
 The interface and workflows assume familiarity with performance marketing concepts that not all users possess.
 Teams wanting to launch quickly often find the implementation timeline frustrating.

-Integration challenges come up frequently.
+Integration challenges come up frequently as well.
 While CAKE provides technical capabilities, actually implementing integrations with specific tech stacks often requires more developer time than anticipated.
 Custom scenarios can be particularly time consuming to configure correctly.
+Teams report spending weeks on integration work they expected to complete in days, especially when working with modern SaaS billing systems, CRMs, or marketing automation platforms that were not part of CAKE’s original design considerations.

 Cost Concerns